by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 Note: Do not use a mixer.
 It makes the potatoes gummy, resulting in sticky, gluey dumplings—not the texture we’re after!
 If all you have is an old-fashioned potato masher, it will work, but it will also give a denser dumpling.

-Personally, I prefer to use a potato ricer.
+Personally, I prefer to use the ricer.
 Note that if the potatoes cool down, they can be tougher to press through a ricer, so it’s best to do this while they are still warm.

-Now, then, it's on to make the potato dumplings!
+Now, then, it's on to make the dumplings!

 But first you'll want to make the bread croutons.